Compare Electricity & Gas with Selectra

 Most Australians can now choose their own energy provider!

-However, the electricity and gas market in Australia is a complicated topic.
+However, the energy market in Australia is a complicated topic.

 So, below we have compiled all the information you need to know about energy in Australia.